 While you're getting used to driving on the right-hand side, take extra care, stop for plenty of breaks and have an alert passenger with you.
 That way you wouldn't be the only person worried about lapsing into 'left hand-side autopilot' at roundabouts, junctions and leaving a petrol station

-17. Driving to Belarus, Romania or Russia?
+Driving to Belarus, Romania, Russia?
 First of all, wow – that's impressive.
-Remember to budget for a car wash or two along the way.
+But secondly, remember to budget for a car wash or two along the way.
 Driving a dirty car in these countries could land you in some seriously hot water.

 |Driving penalties in Europe can be severe with large on-the-spot fines, the risk of having your car impounded or worse.
 Traffic police on the continent aren’t known for their leniency, so even minor breaches can be punished.
 Save yourself a nasty fine by checking out the rules and equipment requirements before you leave.|